 Can you imagine being told your about to have a baby when you had no idea you were even pregnant?
 I was gob-smacked, petrified, and completely alone.
 Somehow I found the strength to adjust to my new situation and do what needed to be done.
 I’ll never know how, but as soon as I heard those words, my world was about my baby.

 At 09:11am I pushed a beautiful little girl into the world, she was perfect.
 I had no pain relief other than paracetamol and thankfully, despite her surprise entrance into the world, she and I were both in perfect health.
-She weighed 6lb 11oz, she had the finest dark hair and the most beautiful features, she was like a little doll.
+She weighed 6lb 11oz and she had the finest dark hair.
+She was like a little doll.
 I held her in my arms and wept, I think it was a mix of fear and joy, she was mine, I had made her, and I didn’t even know.
 48 hours earlier I was a normal teenage girl, now I was a mother.
 I just couldn’t get my head around it.

 It wasn’t as easy as it sounds though, I’d not had 9 months to prepare, I didn’t even have a nappy for this precious little bundle I’d been blessed with.
 I hadn’t experienced the joy of being pregnant.
 Emotionally I was in tatters, I was in shock.

 The first few weeks were difficult and I struggled to bond with Mia.

 I used to read these stories and think ‘yeah whatever, she must have known’.
 Now on the rare occasions where a similar story pops up on my Facebook feed my heart leaps.
 I feel such emotion for the mother’s I read about going through exactly what I did.
 All of the emotions of those early days come flooding back and I just want to reach out to those going through the same and give them a hug.